 - Spread brown sugar evenly over melted butter.

 - Arrange pineapple slices on top of brown sugar.
-Fill spaces with whole pecans.
-Place a whole maraschino cherry in the center of each pineapple.
+Place a whole maraschino cherry in the center of each pineapple slice.
+Fill spaces with whole pecans

-- Bake cake in cast iron skillet at 375 for 30-35 minutes.
+- Bake cake in cast iron skillet at 375°F for 30-35 minutes.
 Check for doneness with a cake tester.

 - Let the cake cool for 10 minutes.
 Slide butter knife around edges of the cake to loosen.

 - Carefully flip the pan upside down on top of a large cutting board or another surface.